-Exhibit Number 12.1 Description of Exhibit Statement Re: Computation in Support of Ratio of Earnings to Fixed Charges for the Company.
-Reference Filed herewith 16.1 Letter Re: Change in Certifying Accountant Exhibit 16.1 to Form 8-K dated September 22, 2010 21.1 Statement Re: Subsidiaries of Registrant.
+Exhibit Number Description of Exhibit Reference 16.1 Letter Re: Change in Certifying Accountant Exhibit 16.1 to Form 8-K dated September 19, 2013 (SEC File No. 1-8858) 21.1 Statement Re: Subsidiaries of Registrant.
 Filed herewith 23.1 Consent of Independent Registered Public Accounting Firm.
 Filed herewith 31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14 of the Exchange Act, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 Filed herewith 31.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14 of the Exchange Act, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 Filed herewith 31.3 Certification of Chief Accounting Officer Pursuant to Rule 13a-14 of the Exchange Act, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 Filed herewith 32.1 Certifications of Chief Executive Officer, Chief Financial Officer and Chief Accounting Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-Filed herewith 99.1 Unitil Corporation Press Release Dated January 30, 2013 Announcing Earnings For the Quarter and Year Ended December 31, 2012 Filed herewith 101.INS XBRL Instance Document.
+Filed herewith 99.1 Unitil Corporation Press Release Dated January 29, 2014 Announcing Earnings For the Quarter and Year Ended December 31, 2013 Filed herewith 101.INS XBRL Instance Document.
 Filed herewith 101.SCH XBRL Taxonomy Extension Schema Document.
 Filed herewith 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 Filed herewith 101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
 Filed herewith 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
 Filed herewith 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.
 Filed herewith

-The exhibits referred to in this column by specific designations and dates have heretofore been filed with the Securities and Exchange Commission under such designations and are hereby incorporated by reference.
+\ The exhibits referred to in this column by specific designations and dates have heretofore been filed with the Securities and Exchange Commission under such designations and are hereby incorporated by reference.

-In accordance with Item 601(b)(4)(iii)(A) of Federal Securities Regulation S-K, the instrument defining the debt of the Registrant and its subsidiary, described above, has been omitted but will be furnished to the Commission upon request.
+\\ In accordance with Item 601(b)(4)(iii)(A) of Federal Securities Regulation S-K, the instrument defining the debt of the Registrant and its subsidiary, described above, has been omitted but will be furnished to the Commission upon request.

-These exhibits represent a management contract or compensatory plan.
+\\\ These exhibits represent a management contract or compensatory plan.